radioli/invisible-backdoors/README.md

 # invisible-backdoors
-Python scripts to detect bidirectional control characters and homoglyphs.
+Python script to detect bidirectional control characters and homoglyphs.